-- Tikha gathiya: This snack combines salty sev into a crunchy texture with red chili pepper spicing that is made from besan.
+This crunchy snack combines salty sev with a red chili pepper spicing that is made from besan.
 It's one of the spicier types.

-- Crispy Masala Puri: This is a crispy snack that is made from whole wheat flour that fuses in the spices of red chili pepper, ajwain, turmeric, salt and other spices.
+This crispy snack is made from whole wheat flour that fuses in the spices of red chili pepper, ajwain, turmeric, salt, and other spices.

-Made in areas of Telangana, a state in southern India, this snack incorporates rice flour, spices, sesame seeds, carom seeds (ajwain) and salt.
+Made in areas of Telangana, a state in southern India, this snack incorporates rice flour, spices, sesame seeds, carom seeds (ajwain), and salt.

-- Maida Namkeen: Deep-fried flour and spices such as ajwain, kalonji or jeera can be added to these strips.
+Deep-fried flour and spices such as ajwain, kalonji, or jeera can be added to these strips.
 It can be baked if you want to make a healthier snack.

-- Chivda: This crunchy, namkeen snack is made from thick poha or aval, which is a flattened rice along with dry fruit and spices.
+This crunchy namkeen snack is made from thick poha or aval, which is a flattened rice, along with dry fruit and spices.
 The dried fruit provides a sweeter flavor to balance the savory snack.

-- Gujarati Gathiya: Also known as gathia, ghatia and ghatiya, this is made from sev or ompodi.
-A lot of pepper and carom seeds are used in this recipe, which is similar to kara sev.
-The gathiya, though, has a puffier texture, is less crunchy and weighs less.
+Also known as gathia, ghatia, and ghatiya, gujarati gathiya is made from sev or ompodi.
+A lot of pepper and carom seeds are used in this recipe, making it similar to kara sev.
+The gathiya, though, has a puffier texture, is less crunchy, and weighs less.
 The taste is also milder than regular sev.

-- Punukkulu: A common street food and snack that is deep-fried and made from rice, urad dal and other spices.
-The punukkulu is often served with peanut chutney that is known as verusanaga chutney, palli chutney or Toordal chutney.
+This common street food and snack is deep-fried and made from rice, urad dal, and other spices.
+The punukkulu is often served with peanut chutney that is known as verusanaga chutney, palli chutney, or Toordal chutney.

 Look for these snacks in an Indian or international grocery store in the Indian foods aisle.
 This guide will help you know what to look for (and what you'll be eating).
 If you can, buy a few so you can sample a variety of spices, textures, and tastes.